fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Strings
 - What is string concatenation?
 - What is string repetition?
+- String indexing?
-- What is string indexing?
+  - What is it?
+  - Negative indexes
+    - Can we use them?
+    - When they can be useful?
 - What is string slicing?
 - How can we iterate over a string?
 - How to find out string's length?